ESRI4APL/esri4apl.github.io/_posts/2017-12-05-A-Proposed-Mapping-Station-at-the-Austin-Public-Library.markdown

 date:   2017-12-05 11:11:11 +0100
 comments: true
 ---
 This site is put up for advocating for a ESRI GIS public mapping station at the Austin Public Library.
-The arguments for this station include

 This site will also serve as a platform for raising funds for the mapping station.

+The arguments for this station include:

 1. Public Outreach <br>
 2. Student Engagement<br>